Montgomery County Public Libraries: Services

-In addition, MCPL offers a variety of programs aimed at children, teens, adults, and seniors.
-Programs cover a range of educational and other topics.
-Examples of programs include: storytimes and STEAM (Science, Technology, Engineering, Arts, and Math) skills programs for children; coding, writing, and financial literacy programs for teens; book discussion groups and job searching programs for adults; and health, art and financial planning programs for seniors.
+In addition, MCPL offers community programs, covering topics such as storytimes and STEAM (Science, Technology, Engineering, Arts, and Math) skills programs for children; coding, writing, and financial literacy programs for teens; book discussion groups and job searching programs for adults; and health, art and financial planning programs for seniors.

-MCPL also offers an Outreach Team that can visit community events to share information about services and sign individuals up for library cards.
+MCPL also offers an Outreach Team that visits community events to share information about services and performs library card signups.

 Privileges

-The library system is part of the Maryland Consolidated Library System, which provides that any person who is a resident of the State of Maryland may obtain a library card at no charge at any county library or Baltimore City.
-This privilege is also available to non-residents who work for an employer in Maryland or pay property taxes there.
-A person may apply for a card from any library system in the state, or choose to authorize a card from any other library system in the state on that system.
+The library system at MCPL is part of the Maryland Consolidated Library System, which states that any person who is a resident of the State of Maryland may obtain a library card at no charge at any county library or Baltimore City.
+Non-residents who work for an employer in Maryland or pay property taxes there are also included.
+Through this rule, it is possible to apply for a card from any library system in the state, or choose to authorize a card from any other library system in the state on that system.

-Anyone who lives, works, pays property taxes, or goes to school in Maryland, or who lives in the District of Columbia, or in Alexandria, Arlington, Falls Church, Fairfax, Loudoun, or Prince William Counties in Northern Virginia is eligible for a free MCPL card.
-There is no age limit to get an MCPL card.
-With an MCPL card, customers can borrow materials, download ebooks, eaudiobooks, movies, and music; use research databases and online learning tools; and much more.
-A MCPL card can be applied for in person at any branch with a proof of address and a photo ID.
-Customers can apply online for a digital card to access eBooks and some databases and other eResources.
-They must apply in person for full library privileges, including checking out and placing holds on physical materials.
-Anyone who does not qualify for a free MCPL card can apply for a MCPL Nonresident card which is $10.00 a year and non-refundable.
+Anyone who lives, works, pays property taxes, or goes to school in Maryland, or who lives in the District of Columbia, or in Alexandria, Arlington, Falls Church, Fairfax, Loudoun, or Prince William Counties in Northern Virginia can regardless of age, can get an MCPL card.
+The MCPL card allows holders to access the services of a MCPL branch.
+A digital equivalent can be used to access eBooks and some databases and other eResources.

+Proof of address and a photo ID is necessary to apply for a MCPL card.
+For full library privileges, including checking out and placing holds on physical materials, it is necessary to register in-person.
+Nonresidents can receive a MCPL Nonresident card, which has a fee of $10.00 a year and is non-refundable.